Recently UV-C light has been gaining acceptance for broader commercial and retail use because of its inherent powerful "anti-germ" properties.

 The Basics of Ultraviolet Light

-To better understand the health effects of UVC on the body, it's important to understand what it is and how it is generated.
+To better understand the health effects of UVC on the body, it's essential to understand what Ultraviolet light is and how it is generated.

-It falls within the electromagnetic spectrum into 3 categories with different wavelengths and properties.
+UV falls within the electromagnetic spectrum divided into three categories with different wavelengths and properties.

-- UVB light ranges from 315nm to 280nm in the electromagnetic spectrum, 5% of UV rays from the sun that reach the ground are UVB rays.
+- UVB light ranges from 315nm to 280nm in the electromagnetic spectrum; 3-5% of UV rays from the sun that reaches the ground are UVB rays.

-- UVC light ranges from 280nm to 100nm and is completely absorbed by the upper atmosphere of our planet, protecting us from any kind of exposure to it.
-So the only UVC rays emitted on our planet's surface is from artificial sources such as UVC Lamps
+- UVC light ranges from 280nm to 100nm and is entirely absorbed by our planet's upper atmosphere, protecting us from any exposure.
+So the only UVC rays emitted on our planet's surface are from artificial sources such as UVC Lamps.

-Like visible light, UVC follows the physics of inverse-square law.
-UVC intensity from the emanating source drops by 1 over distance squared and eventually decreases exponentially the further away a person is from the source.
+Although similar to visible light, UVC follows the physics of inverse-square law.
+UVC intensity from the emanating source drops by one over distance squared and eventually decreases exponentially the further away a person is from the source.

 The Associated Risks with UV Light

-Similar to UVB light from the sun, exposure to UVC can cause temporary skin and eye damage (photokeratitis) when they are exposed, typically after 6-12 hours of consistent exposure to the eyes.
+Like UVB light from the sun, exposure to UVC can cause temporary skin and eye damage (photokeratitis) when exposed, typically after 6-12 hours of consistent exposure to the eyes.
 The dosage (energy received) depends on the strength, duration of skin exposure, and whether clothing covers the skin.

-When the UV weather index is at a peak of 10 on a hot clear day, sun rays can kill some bacteria with 99.9% (Log3) effectiveness in under an hour.
+When the UV weather index is at the peak of 10 on a hot clear day, sun rays can kill some bacteria with 99.9% (Log3) effectiveness in under an hour.
 This can be mainly attributed to the shorter UVB wavelength rather than the UVA light.
 (7)